RishiDeKayne/WhitefishReferenceGenome/README.md

 # WhitefishReferenceGenome
-Scripts used for Coregonus steinmanni genome assembly/analysis in De-Kayne, Zoller &amp; Feulner 2019
+Scripts used for Coregonus sp.
+"Balchen" genome assembly/analysis in De-Kayne, Zoller &amp; Feulner 2019